Boeru/Zentify/README.md

-Daruma
+DigiDaruma
 ======
-"Daruma is my simple hello world html5.
+DigiDaruma is my simple hello world html5 project.

 Daruma is regarded as a talisman of good luck to the Japanese and has a design that is rich in symbolism.
 Daruma dolls are seen as a symbol of perseverance and good luck, making them a popular gift of encouragement.